chrisfoose/review-project-with-bonus/README.md

+This is a password generator that includes alpha numerical characters as well as symbols.

+I included the bonus features as well.

+--
 # Instructions
 1. Please re-style the css to make it your own WITHOUT changing the HTML page
 2. Please go to the script.js file and read and follow the commented instructions